fbpx

 1. Civil Engineers: Involved in planning and designing infrastructure projects, including roads, bridges, and buildings.
 Average Salary: $70,000–$90,000.

-2. Project Managers: Oversee construction projects, manage timelines, budgets, and teams.
+2. Project Managers: Oversee construction projects, and manage timelines, budgets, and teams.
 Average Salary: $80,000–$120,000.

 3. Electricians and Plumbers: Specialized trades are in high demand, especially for commercial construction projects.
 Average Salary: $65,000–$85,000.